oogxdd/oogxdd/README.md

 ___

 Open to new opportunities.
-You see check my resume at (https://maximignatev.vercel.app)[https://maximignatev.vercel.app/]
+You see see my resume at [maximignatev.vercel.app](https://maximignatev.vercel.app/)